-Since 2010, TOP has been recognised on the JSJ List published by the Ministry of Education of China as one of the 42 Australian Universities and Higher Education Institutes.
-TOP has also established three joint education co-operative programs in China, all officially approved by China's education authorities.
+Since 2010, Top Education Institute has been recognised on the JSJ List published by the Ministry of Education of China as one of the 42 recommended Australian Universities and Higher Education Institutes.
+IMC inherits the JSJ List recognition upon the name registered.
+TOP has also established three joint education co-operative programs in China, which are officially approved by the Ministry of Education of China or the provincial education authorities.